ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 # Operational Considerations

-This section compiles the operational considerations that hold for this document.
+In addition to the considerations already discussed in this document (e.g., regarding default values), this section compiles additional operational considerations that hold for this document.

 ## Logging